Finding Founding Fathers for a Quasquicentennial

 I'm not sure that Michigan Tech will undertake elaborate quasquicentennial events—or even use the word quasquicentennial.
 In fact, I think I've just decided never to use it again myself.
 Yet it is a good time to consider the history of this august institution.
 I will start with someone who is probably unknown to you, John Parke Channing.
 But before I begin, I'd like to note that there are many stories that shed light on Michigan Tech's history, including your own, and you are invited to share your memories at www.mtu.edu/125.

-People often ask about the founding fathers of Michigan Tech, expecting us to recount early college presidents and the corporate mining men who served on the Board of Control.
+People often ask about the founding fathers of Michigan Tech, expecting us to recount early college presidents and the corporate mining men who served on the Board of Trustees.
 But I prefer to start with Channing, after whom no campus building is named but a man who left an indelible mark on Michigan Tech.

 A native of New York state, Channing graduated from Columbia University with an engineer of mines degree in 1883.
 He came to the Copper Country initially as a draftsman for a foundry but quickly immersed himself in the local professional mining community.